mdodovic/OMP-ChatGPT-and-Copilot/README.md

 # OpenMP-based code parallelization using ChatGPT and Github Copilot

 This repository contains code for evaluating the use of ChatGPT and GitHub Copilot for OpenMP-based code parallelization.
-It includes nine mini-applications, each parallelized manually, using ChatGPT, and using GitHub Copilot. <!-- This code and data are used for the experiments presented in the paper titled: ["..."](...). -->
+It includes nine mini-applications, each parallelized manually, using ChatGPT, and using GitHub Copilot.
+This code and data are used for the experiments presented in the paper titled: [An assessment of large language models for OpenMP-based code parallelization: a user perspective](https://link.springer.com/article/10.1186/s40537-024-01019-z).

 ### Overview